rage/programming-23/data/part-13/1-pygame.md

 - You will have installed the Pygame library on your computer
 - You will know how to create a Pygame window and how to exit a program
-- You will be able to use a picture stored in a file in a Pygame window
+- You will be able to use an image stored in a file in a Pygame window

 </text-box>